 The right expertise

-For Reanda Netherlands, it was important to find a translation company with the right expertise.
+For Reanda Netherlands, it was important to find a translation agency with the right expertise.
 “Our first experience with translation companies was not positive.
 After a selection procedure, we chose to work with Astrid Konings of Fiducia because of the quality of the sample translation and Astrid’s track record at PwC and experience as a translator in accountancy.
 We were looking for someone who knows exactly which terminology from which standards apply in our international audit practice.
 That is where we see the added value of a specialised translation agency.
 We also need someone who points out inconsistencies and gives us the choice if there are several possibilities for the translation of a term.”

 “With the translation of our Audit Methodology and Quality Manual, Fiducia has not only made a significant contribution to the further development of our international practice, but has also provided all our employees with a common terminology, which has greatly improved our mutual communication.”